brigham4210/Coder/README.md

 # Coder

-- This is to talk in secret code!
+### This is the mobile app to talk in secret code!

+- Language: Python
+- Framework: Kivy